arduino/docs-content/content/tutorials/generic/lora-gateway-assembly/lora-gateway-assembly.md

 ## Preliminary operations

-The LoRa Radio module has a label on top that contains some very important numbers.
+The LoRa® Radio module has a label on top that contains some very important numbers.
 Take a picture of it or take note on paper of the codes because they will be used to register and activate your gateway.
 The components are sensitive to static electricity and we strongly suggest that you properly earth yourself before you touch them, keeping the grounding connection for all the assembly process.

 ## Assembly